Tajrish

-Tajrish (تجريش, /fa/) (Note: Also Romanized as Tajrīš) is a neighbourhood of Tehran, capital of Iran.
-Administratively it is in Shemiranat County, Tehran province and serves as the capital of the county.
+Tajrish (تجريش, /fa/) (Note: Also Romanized as Tajrīš) refers both to a neighbourhood of Tehran, capital of Iran, and to a broader administrative city historically known as Shemiran.
+The city of Tajrish is synonymous with District 1 of Tehran along with adjacent parts of District 2 (such as Evin and Darakeh), and serves as the capital of Shemiranat County, Tehran province.
 At one time a village, it was later absorbed into the city of Tehran.

 The Tajrish neighbourhood is located along the northern edge of Tehran.
 During the last few decades, it has become popular with the wealthy by virtue of its low levels of pollution.
 As of 2006, the neighborhood had 86,000 inhabitants.